 Psalms 84; 150, Jeremiah 9:23-24, 1 Corinthians 1:18-31, Mark 2:18-22

-Today’s readings are about a faith-driven revolution of thought and attitude.
-The prophet Jeremiah spoke of love, justice, and righteousness in opposition to wisdom, might, and wealth.
-He said those who boast about the success and power they have wrung from the lives of those who suffer defy God.
+Today’s readings are about a faith-driven revolution in thought and attitude.
+The prophet Jeremiah spoke of love, justice, and righteousness working in opposition to wisdom, might, and wealth.
+He said those who boast about wringing success and power from the lives of those who suffer defy God.
 In his letter to the Corinthians, Paul wrote about God in Christ working through the foolish, the weak, and the despised to bring low those who “might boast in the presence of God.”

 So why does Christianity work so hard to stay in the past?